 Source: Maine Department of Education

-Physical act or gesture
+Physical Act or Gesture

 Physical bullying involves hurting a person's body or possessions.
 Physical bullying includes: hitting/kicking/pinching, spitting, tripping/pushing, taking or breaking someone's things, and making mean or rude hand gestures.